-So, why this behaviour?
+So, why this behavior?

-Initially we thought,
+Initially, we thought,

 - Or it can be because of the device?

 Is this the problem?
 Or, we see this as a symptom of the problem?
 We have to identify the root cause of this problem and report that as a bug.
-Then write this behaviour as the consequence for the occurrence of the bug we identified.
+Then write this behavior as the consequence for the occurrence of the bug we identified.

 So, what’s the bug here?
-This question led us to investigate this behaviour further.
+This question led us to investigate this behavior further.
 Are you curious to know how we have investigated and identified the root cause of it?
 Let’s dive into the Test Investigation.

 We then mapped the languages supported by the app and the languages supported by the device.
 We observed that Oriya and Gujarati names are not available in the device information while it is available under the app’s information.